brandonbiggs/marvin-robot/docs/Examples.md

 ---

 ## Examples:
-There is sample code in robot.py.
+There is other sample code in examples.py.

-The following 4 lines will move the mindstorm robot forward, have it say "Hello world" and then move back to it's original starting point.
+The following 5 lines will move the mindstorm robot forward, have it say "Hello world" and then move back to it's original starting point.
-The purpose here is to demonstrate what programming can do, while doing so in as few lines as possible.

 ```
+from modules.robot import *
-marvin = Marvin()
+robot = Robot()
-marvin.moveForward(7, 7)
+robot.moveForward(7, 7)
-marvin.speak("Hello world!")
+robot.speak("Hello world!")
-marvin.moveBackward(7,7)
+robot.moveBackward(7,7)
 ```